 - Seasonal advertising calendar and budget allocation

-Local business advertising has evolved dramatically, but its fundamental purpose remains unchanged: connecting local businesses with the customers in their community who need their products and services.
-The most successful local advertisers combine time-tested principles with new technologies and platforms to create integrated campaigns that reach customers at multiple touchpoints.
+Local business advertising has changed a lot, but its purpose is the same: connecting local businesses with the customers in their community who need their products and services.
+The businesses that do it best combine time-tested principles with new technologies and platforms to build campaigns that reach customers at several points.

 - Know your local customer: Deep understanding of local demographics, preferences, and behaviours is the foundation of effective advertising.